birajnp/Code-Review/_episodes/02-pair_programming.md

 > While pair-programming, the driver will explain the code line by line while substituting the rubber-duck for the navigator, experiencing a similar effect.
 {: .callout}

-Assuming that pair programming is generally this effective, the time-savings in future debugging and maintenance costs, more than compensates for the slight increase in development costs
+Assuming that pair programming is generally this effective, the time-savings in future debugging and maintenance costs more than compensates for the slight increase in development costs.

 Remember, the longer a defect is undetected, the more costly it is to fix.
 Pair-programming tends to detect and resolve defects at the earliest possible moment, before code is even included in a commit to a repository.